How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 How to Choose The Perfect Domain Name?

 Well, to be honest, you don’t really need to think too much while choosing your domain name.
-Earlier it was a big deal choosing the right domain name coz that could impact your search engine rankings.
+Earlier it was a big deal to choose the right domain name coz that could impact your search engine rankings.

 People used to keep the keyword they want to rank for on the search engines as their domain name.